hanwenzhang123/fullstack-note/01-note/README.md

 - Clicking on a "Submit" button, prevent it from submitting a form
 - Clicking on a link, prevent the link from following the URL

+#### Event.stopPropagation()
+- prevents further propagation of the current event in the capturing and bubbling phases.
+- By default, events are bubbled.
+These propagation of event is expensive and we can stop it by calling, .stopPropagation() method.

 #### Event Propagation
 - like a deeper ocean goes to the layer one by one travel through the DOM tree to arrive at its target and what happens to it afterward
-- Event.stopPropagation() - prevents further propagation of the current event in the capturing and bubbling phases.

 Three phases in order are:
-1. the event capturing phase - top to the botton - outermost to inner - click outter which will trigger the inner one.
+1. the `event capturing phase` - top to the botton - outermost to inner - click outter which will trigger the inner one.
-2. the target phase - all the listeners registered on the event target will be invoked
+2. the `target phase` - all the listeners registered on the event target will be invoked
-3. the event bubbling phase - buttom to the top - innermost to outer - click the inner one, the outter one will also be clicked
+3. the `event bubbling phase` - buttom to the top - innermost to outer - click the inner one, the outter one will also be clicked

 #### Event Delegation
 - Allow you to avoid adding event listeners to specific nodes; instead, the event listener is added to one parent.
 - Instead of attaching the event listeners directly to the buttons, you delegate listening to the parent `<div id="buttons">`.
 - When a button is clicked, the listener of the parent element analyzes the bubbling event and catches on a matched child element (recall the event propagation).

+#### pros & cons
+PROS of event delegation:
+1. Improves Memory
+2. Write less code
+3. DOM manipulation

+CONS of event delegation:
+1. All events are not bubbled up, like, blur, resize, etc.

 [[↑] Back to top](#table-of-contents)